Home » Computer Guides » Copy A CD To Computer Without Any Loss Of Sound Quality

 You might need to click on the chevron to reveal the Rip Settings menu.

-Rip The CD.
+Rip The CD

+You’ll hear your CD/DVD drive spin up and then the copy will start.
 By default, Windows Media Player will save your CD to the Music folder on your PC.

 Rip CD button marked in Windows Media Player.

-Ready?
+Ready to go?
 Click the Rip CD button.

 Copying progress indicator highlighted.